MicrosoftDocs/fabric-docs/docs/enterprise/fabric-operations.md

 ## Changes to Fabric consumption rates

 Consumption rates are subject to change at any time.
-Microsoft uses reasonable efforts to provide notice regarding consumption rate changes by email or in-product notification.

-Changes to consumption rates are effective from the date stated in the [Microsoft Fabric release plan documentation](/fabric/release-plan/) or the [Microsoft Fabric blog](https://blog.fabric.microsoft.com/blog/).

-If any change to a Microsoft Fabric consumption rate increases the CUs required to use a particular experience, you can use the cancellation option available for your chosen payment method.
+Microsoft will use reasonable efforts to provide notice via email or through in-product notification.
+Changes shall be effective on the date stated in Microsoft’s [Release Notes](/fabric/release-plan/) or [Microsoft Fabric blog](https://blog.fabric.microsoft.com/blog/).
+If any change to a Microsoft Fabric Workload Consumption Rate materially increases the Capacity Units (CU) required to use a particular workload, customers may use the cancellation options available for the chosen payment method.

 ## Next steps